 Who has helped us?

 Encouragement and support has been received from a wide range of different organisations for which we are very grateful.
-In particular we acknowledge the financial support of NFU Mutual to establish AFCP, of AHDB to support the production of the website, of BBSRC to facilitate the links with research and educational prgrammes and HSBC who helped to further develop our support for the charities.
-In addition we acknowledge generous support from both the Institution of Agricultural Engineers for providing facilities and resources.
+In particular we acknowledge the financial support of NFU Mutual to establish AFCP, of AHDB to support the production of the website, of BBSRC to facilitate the links with research and educational programmes and HSBC who helped to further develop our support for the charities.
+In addition we acknowledge generous support from the Institution of Agricultural Engineers for providing facilities and resources.

-A summary of AFCP achievements
+A summary of AFCP activities

 You might like to know